Driverless Cars Not Proven To Be Safer

 I found myself saying that aloud to a radio ad yesterday.
 In explaining his support for driverless car experimentation in Michigan, Governor Rick Snyder notes that 94% of accidents are caused by human error.
 The implied assumption is that driverless cars will be safer.

 That statistic bandied about by driverless car advocates has nothing to do with automated vehicle safety.
-It derives 2005 to 2007 data in a study released a decade ago – before driverless cars were “a thing.”
+It derives from 2005 to 2007 data in a study released a decade ago – before driverless cars were “a thing.”

-This is just one of the critical concerning driverless cars I discuss in my most recent article, Driverless Utopia.
+This is just one of the critical issues concerning driverless cars I discuss in my most recent article, Driverless Utopia.
 Besides delving into driverless car safety, the piece also cites new risks driverless cars can introduce, such as vehicular hackability as well as liability issues.
 As the cover story for the May/June issue of the Casualty Actuarial Society’s Actuarial Review, it offers the critical perspective of actuaries.
 Their rubber-hits-the-road view deserves more attention because actuaries anticipate risk potential when determining insurance rates.

 Actuaries who looked into the 93% statistic, which is based on a 2008 National Highway Traffic Safety Administration (NHTSA) study, conclude that 78% of accidents – not 93% — are due to human error.
 The article dives into the actuarial analysis even more.